Tim Buckley (basketball)

-Tim Buckley (born September 10, 1963) is an American college basketball coach who currently serves as an assistant coach under Wes Miller at Cincinnati.
+Tim Buckley (born September 10, 1963) is an American college basketball coach who currently serves as an assistant coach under T.J.
+Otzelberger at Iowa State.

 Buckley was the head men's basketball coach at Ball State University from 2000 to 2006.
 He is best known for leading the Cardinals to upset wins over #3 Kansas and #4 UCLA during the 2001 Maui Invitational.
-Buckley was an assistant coach at the University of Iowa under Steve Alford, who left the Hawkeyes to take the head coaching job at the New Mexico Lobos.
-Buckley was an assistant coach at Marquette University where he is reunited with former Ball State player and 2006 MAC Freshman of the Year Maurice Acker, who transferred after Buckley was fired.
-Most recently Buckley spent the last 9 seasons serving as the top assistant and associate head coach for Tom Crean at Indiana University.
+Buckley was an assistant coach at the University of Iowa under Steve Alford, at Marquette University where he is reunited with former Ball State player and 2006 MAC Freshman of the Year Maurice Acker, who transferred after Buckley was fired, and for 9 seasons serving as the top assistant and associate head coach for Tom Crean at Indiana University.

+Buckley was also an assistant coach under T.J.
+Otzelberger at UNLV, at South Carolina, and most recently at Cincinnati under Wes Miller.

 Buckley has also served as an assistant coach at Bemidji State (1986–88), Rockford College (1988–89, head coach 1989–93), Wisconsin (1993–94), Ball State (1994–99), Marquette (1999–2000), Iowa (2006–07), back to Marquette (2007–08), and at Indiana University (2008–2017).